We have a lot of information below, but if you can’t find what you’re looking for, you can email Rod, our Director of Student Ministry.

 Junior High classes are offered at both locations most Sundays.
 Our teachers engage students with biblical truths designed to invite them into the larger narrative of who God designed us to be in Christ.
 We are currently using the Orange curriculum to guide our conversations on Sundays.

-If you're new to Compass, your daughter/son will join you to start the service and, when there are classes, students will be dismissed with a message on the screen before the message.
+If you're new to Compass, your daughter/son will join you to start the service and, when there are classes, students will be dismissed with a message on the screen before the sermon/message.

 Junior High - Tuesdays from 7-8:30pm

-Beginning on Tuesday, January 8th, we will be meeting each week.
+Beginning on Tuesday, September 10th, we will be meeting each week.
 These evenings include; group games and/or free time, large group teaching and we finish the night with small group discussions.
-Get more information with our monthly parent emails or follow us on social media, the links for each are at the top of this page.
+Get more information with our monthly parent emails or follow us on social media (links for each are at the top of this page).

 Senior High - Wednesdays from 7-8:45pm

-Beginning on Wednesday, January 16th, we will be meeting each week.
-Similar to the Junior High, each week we enjoy games and/or free time, large group teaching and we finish the night with small group discussions.
-Get more information with our monthly parent emails or follow us on social media, the links for each are at the top of this page.
+Beginning on Wednesday, September 11th, we will be meeting each week.
+Similar to the Junior High, we enjoy games and/or free time, large group teaching and we finish the night with small group discussions.
+Get more information with our monthly parent emails or follow us on social media (links for each are at the top of this page).

-Game Night in Shelburne - Last Thursday of Each Month
+Game Night in Shelburne - Thursdays from 7-8:30pm